Gleneagles Townhouse chef Elliot Hill brings Highland dining to Scotland’s capital

 H&IS digital editor Mairi Mulhern visits The Spence at Gleneagles Townhouse to sample executive chef Elliot Hill’s new menu

 The 18th century Gleneagles Townhouse building has opulence built in.
 A former bank on the edge of St Andrew Square in Edinburgh, it dates from the 1700s and was further developed in the mid-1800s by architects Bryce & Burn.
-Ennismore, who also run the Gleneagles estate in Perthshire, acquired the building nearly a decade ago and transformed it into the 33-bedroom hotel we see today, complete with The Spence restaurant and Lamplighters rooftop bar.
-The place opened in 2022 and continues to balance metropolitan luxury and rural class with ease, giving tourists and cityslickers — who don’t often venture out of city limits — a taste of Gleneagles’ famous five-star sophistication.
+Lifestyle and leisure hospitality company Ennismore, who also run the Gleneagles estate in Perthshire, acquired the building nearly a decade ago and transformed it into the 33-bedroom hotel we see today.
+The place, complete with The Spence restaurant and Lamplighters rooftop bar, continues to balance metropolitan luxury and rural class with ease, giving tourists and cityslickers — who don’t often venture out of city limits — a taste of Gleneagles’ famous five-star sophistication.

 the interiors at the spend in gleneagles townhouse in edinburgh taste the new menu